The Best Crispy Gingersnap Cookies Recipe!

-Crunchy, audibly snap-in-half Gingersnaps – thin ‘n crispy seasonal cookies bursting with sweet ginger, cloves and cinnamon!
+The BEST crispy gingersnap cookies recipe features crunchy, audibly snap-in-half Gingersnaps – thin ‘n crispy Christmas cookies bursting with sweet ginger, cloves and cinnamon!
+Sweet, crispy, & crunchy!

 Who’s ready for Erik’s favorite crunchy holiday cookie of this season??
 Today, we’re bringing you ultra thin and crispy gingersnaps – you’ll love munching on these super crunchy festive cookies bursting with sweet ginger, cloves, and cinnamon!

 This time of year, Erik and I get ready for all of the baking.
 But, we’re big cookie lovers here, so cookies are what we do!
-I hope you’re enjoying the 1st Annual Beaming Holiday Treat-a-Palooza. 🙂 Now let’s get to the snap back into Gingersnaps!
+And today I’m sharing one of our all-time favorite cookies to bake (and to eat): Gingersnaps!

 • Flour – use all purpose, unbleached flour